 Some EMT schools, especially those administered through community colleges and universities may impose a number of other prerequisites and EMT training requirements.
 But these are not actually necessary to gain NREMT certification and instead are only specific to those schools.
 Some require an application to the university and submission of transcripts.
 Some also require prerequisite courses in reading and writing.
 We don't think that is necessary and instead strive to make the opportunity to become an EMT open to all.

 So how does it work to take an EMT course with Allied Medical Training?
-First you complete a brief online application form and submit your course deposit.
+First you complete a brief online application form and submit your tuition fees.
 Once your course begins you'll start the coursework online and then meet in class to practice patient care skills with our instructors and your classmates.
 At the end of the course, you will take the NREMT psychomotor skills exam administered by our program.
 Once you've finished all that and the final exam for the course, you'll be eligible to take the NREMT cognitive exam.